 Category

-Introduction: Turkmen Cuisine
+Introduction: Turkmen Beverages

 Turkmenistan, a country in Central Asia, has a rich culinary tradition that reflects its history and geography.
 If you’re planning a trip to Turkmenistan, don’t miss the chance to try some of its delicious street food.
 Here are some must-try dishes that you should sample while exploring the streets of Turkmenistan.